jcoin-maarc/oeps-jdc/README.md

  In addition, you'll need to generate an API key from within the JDC (under Profile) (and specify the path in the config file -- see above).

+## Manual curation of mapped variables

+the manual-curation folder contains code used to create the semi-manually curated variable mappings csv.
+This csv is useful because it provides a mapping of individual variables to variable constructs and files to create datasets containing as many variables as desired with an easy look up method
+(ie this file)

+This `mapped_variable.csv` is located in the `metadata` directory.